HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Automata-Based Model Checking

 \subsection{Construction of $\calG$-Equivalent Automata}

-We give an inductive construction of a $\calG$-equivalent automaton.
-We include disjunction ($\lor$) and release ($\ltlR$) as first-class operators and $\llbracket A \rrbracket$ as a first-class quantifier (opposed to derived operators and quantifier) as this later allows us to consider formulas in negation normal form.
 In the following, we give a construction of a $\calG$-equivalent automaton for each syntactic construct of \HyperATLS{}.
-The most interesting case is the construction for a formula $\varphi = \llangle A \rrangle \pi. \psi$ where we construct an automaton $\calA_\varphi$ over $\Sigma_\varphi = S^{n}$ from an automaton $\calA_\psi$ over $\Sigma_\psi = S^{n+1}$ by a suitable projection that takes the strategic behavior in $\calG$ into account.
+The most interesting case is the construction for a formula $\varphi = \llangle A \rrangle \pi\ldot \psi$ where we construct an automaton $\calA_\varphi$ over $\Sigma_\varphi = S^{n}$ from an automaton $\calA_\psi$ over $\Sigma_\psi = S^{n+1}$ by a suitable product construction with $\calG$ that takes the strategic behavior in the game structure into account.
 We split the construction into the cases of logical and temporal operators (in \Cref{fig:ltltran}), simple quantification (in \Cref{fig:existsConstruct}), and complex quantification (in \Cref{fig:stratConstruct}).

 \paragraph{Boolean And Temporal Operators}